Iowa Social Work Licensing Requirements

 How to Become a Social Worker in Iowa

-In Iowa, there are three different types of social work licenses, including the bachelor level social worker (BLSW), the master level social worker (MLSW), and the licensed independent social worker (LISW).
-Note that people with bachelor’s degrees in social work may be hired for social work jobs in Iowa, and they are not required to be licensed.
+There are three different types of social work licenses in Iowa: the Licensed Bachelor Social Worker (LBSW), the Licensed Master Social Worker (LMSW), and the Licensed Independent Social Worker (LISW).
+Note that people with bachelor’s degrees in social work can be hired for social work jobs in Iowa and they are not required to be licensed.
+However, becoming licensed as a bachelor’s-level social worker may help enhance your application for social work positions.

-A licensed social worker in Iowa must have at least a bachelor of social work degree to apply for social work jobs in Iowa.
-Some Iowa social workers have master’s degrees or doctorates.
+A licensed social worker in Iowa must typically have at least a bachelor of social work (BSW) degree to apply for social work jobs in Iowa.
+Many Iowa social workers have master’s degrees or doctorates.
 The type of degree sought will depend on what type of license the candidate is seeking.
-For those seeking a BLSW, for example, a bachelor’s degree will be needed.
-For those seeking licensure as an MLSW or an LISW, a master’s degree will be required.
+For those seeking an LBSW, a bachelor’s degree will be needed.
+For those seeking licensure as an LMSW or an LISW, a master’s degree will be required.
 Below is further information about each degree type.

 Bachelor of Social Work (BSW)